rogerboesch/visionos-tutorial-code/README.md

 ## The Tutorial

-This code is part of my Vision OS Tutorial Series at [https://visionos.substack.com](https://visionos.substack.com)
+This code is part of my Vision OS tutorial series at [https://visionos.substack.com](https://visionos.substack.com)

 ![Screenshot](assets/screenshot.png)